 The Science Council (SC) is a management committee that develops, implements and reports on CIHR's research and knowledge translation strategy, in accordance with the CIHR Act and the overarching strategic directions set out by Governing Council.
 This includes approving funding for all research and knowledge translation initiatives.

-Day-to-day management of CIHR is led by the Executive Management Committee.
+Day-to-day management of CIHR is led by the Executive Team.

 CIHR has created a University Delegates' Network to keep the health research community informed of directions, initiatives and decisions of CIHR, and solicit their active participation or awareness.

 CIHR consists of 13 "virtual" institutes and three business portfolios.
 The Institutes and the portfolios work together to deliver our mandate.